manjinder-bittmax/coinmax-docs/index.rst

 ====================
 Generate Credentials
 ====================
-1. Go to bittmax.live and login.
+1. Go to coinmax.com.au and login.
 2. On the top right corner, Where it displays your name, Select the dropdown and click settings.
 3. On the settings page, Go to API credentials.
 4. Click "Generate".